jcharrell/sailsjs-api-boilerplate/README.md

 5. Accessible at at `http://localhost:3000`

 ## Configuring
 Some configurations will need to be made in order to tailor the API for your own needs.
-Most importantly will be the project, email, and database settings.

 ### Project Settings `/config/project.js`
 Project settings include the project title, JSON web token secret, consuming website URL, and the returning URI for password reset e-mails.